What is a Limited Company?

 As a contractor it may be beneficial for you to be registered for VAT.
 It may also be advisable for you to register for the Flat Rate VAT scheme.
 HMRC introduced this scheme to make it easier for small businesses to account for VAT.
-In short, the scheme means you charge VAT to your client / agency at the standard rate of 20%, but to pay VAT to HMRC at a lower rate depending on your industry, For example, IT contractors pay VAT at 13.5% so it’s definitely worth considering this option.
+In short, the scheme means you charge VAT to your client / agency at the standard rate of 20%, but to pay VAT to HMRC at a lower rate depending on your industry.
 An accountant should be able to advise you on the best course of action given your circumstances.

 Please Note: A significant change to the VAT Flat Rate Scheme will come into effect on 1st April 2017.
 Click Here to find out more.